-While some schools display a map of their entire campus, many schools have taken a more simplified approach, such as the example below.
+While some schools display a map of their entire campus, many schools have taken a more simplified approach, such as the digital building directory example below.

 In this template example, students and visiting parents can quickly and visually see exactly where they need to go with easy to follow directional arrows.
 An easy to read icon also shows if something is upstairs or downstairs, which is ideal for a large university hall wayfinder map where there are dozens of classrooms spread across several floors.
 The above example is part of the template library available to Rise Vision users.
 The editable template can be fully customized to match a school’s branding and colors.
 You can see how templates work in this post or watch the video below.

 While wayfinder maps are one of the most popular directional digital signage templates, many school libraries use the template below to help students and faculty find books and other resources in the campus library.